akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 ### Methods
 <a name="DynamicSOQLCondition_Methods">

-The following are methods for DynamicSOQL.
+The following are methods for DynamicSOQLCondition.
 All are instance methods.

 - **fieldApiName** <br>
 `fieldApiName(): String` <br>